 - Olive oil does not get better with age!
 Check the date that it was harvested on, do not look at the ‘best before’ or ‘bottled on’ dates, as the olive oil may have been sitting in a vat for a year before it was packed and shipped off to you.

 Although ‘extra virgin” can no longer be taken as an absolute, not seeing it printed on a label is a strong indicator to stay far away.

-Larry Olmsted recommends that no one buy anything that is labelled with; virgin, pure, light, extra light, olive oil blend or Mediterranean blend.
+Larry Olmsted recommends that no one buy anything that is labeled with; virgin, pure, light, extra light, olive oil blend or Mediterranean blend.

 “First pressed”, “cold-pressed” and “first cold-pressed” – are rather meaningless on a label.
 As most oils are centrifuged there is really no first or second pressing nor heat added.
 More importantly, these terms are unregulated.
 Extra virgin olive oil by definition cannot come from a second pressing, therefore there is no need to press the fact.